androportal/installer/README.rst

         cp path /srv/ftp/aakash/clicker/data/

+    At this point your ``/srv/ftp/aakash/clicker/data/`` directory contains 2 files (myfile, path) and one directory (data-directory/).

 #.
-Now your ``myfile`` and ``data-directory`` contents will be pushed to prescribed locations
-   in your aakash tablet.
-Everytime you change your data file or directory you should also reflect it in ``path`` file.
+Everytime you change your data file or directory you should also reflect it
+    in ``path`` file.

-As ``path`` file is ``csv`` file (comma separated file), so please do not add any additional characters in this file.
+As ``path`` file is a ``csv`` file (comma separated file), so please do not add any additional characters in this file.
 Start from the first line first character.

-For any query contact me through github or email.
+For any query contact developer through github or email.